Indiana Jones and the Staff of Kings: Development

 LucasArts began developing the game in 2004, for PlayStation 3 (PS3) and Xbox 360.
 The development team had more than 150 people.
 Industrial Light & Magic worked on the game's lighting.
 The game's story is particularly inspired by the Indiana Jones film Raiders of the Lost Ark (1981).
 The story was devised by producers and team members at LucasArts who then took it to Indiana Jones filmmakers George Lucas and Steven Spielberg for input.
 A rejected story idea revolved around the Monkey King, who had also been considered for what ultimately became Indiana Jones and the Last Crusade (1989).

 The game was announced in May 2005 and was scheduled for release in 2007.
 It was expected to be technologically advanced, and would have utilized a run-time animation technology known as Euphoria.
 LucasArts also partnered with Pixelux Entertainment to use its Digital Molecular Matter (DMM) technology in the game, increasing the realism of its environments.
 The development team encountered problems in making the game physics work together.
 According to game designer Tony Rowe, "We had to combine the two [engines], but the two didn't talk to each other.
 You had a Euphoria object that worked with Havoc, which is a pretty standard physics system, and a DMM object and when they hit each other they would go right through each other".
-LucasArts eventually got the physics to work in another one of its games, Star Wars: The Force Unleashed (2008).
+LucasArts eventually got the physics to work in Star Wars: The Force Unleashed (2008), a Star Wars title that was another one of its games in development at the time.

 Tentatively known as Indiana Jones 2007, the first trailer was released in May 2006.
 Development was 20-percent finished at the time and its story was supposed to tie-in with the then-upcoming Indiana Jones and the Kingdom of the Crystal Skull (2008), with the developers having received a version of the screenplay from Lucas during the process.
 Although LucasArts was developing the game for PS3 and Xbox 360, versions for other consoles were also underway by third-party developers hired by the company.
 Artificial Mind and Movement worked on versions for the PlayStation 2 (PS2), Nintendo DS and Wii, while Amaze Entertainment worked on a PlayStation Portable (PSP) version.